billhu0/billhu-hexo-blog/source/_posts/06_hexo.md

 ```shell
 brew install node
 ```
-You can execute `node -v` , `npm -v` , `git --version` to check if you have correctly installed these packages.
+You can execute `node -v` , `npm -v` , `git --version` to check if you have correctly installed these.

 ## Step 2.
 Prepare your GitHub Account.